paylogic/balrog/README.rst

 Balrog
 ======

-Balrog is a Python library that helps you to build permission checking system in your projects:
+Balrog is a Python library that helps you to build an authorization system in your projects:

 .. code-block::
     You shall not pass!

-Balrog is good for systems with the staticly defined roles that enable certain workflows.
+Balrog is good for systems with the statically defined roles that enable certain workflows.
-Every identity can have only one role, but on the certain context it requests permission for.
+Every identity can have only one role on the certain context.
 This approach allows covering your system with functional tests according to the roles and flows.

 Installation